lovebagels/toaster/README.md

 A simple package manager for macOS/Linux with support for binary packages and app bundles! (in addition to built packages)

+Toaster also runs on other UNIX-like systems (though unofficially)

 ## Features and Goals

 - Installable on latest macOS without installing any additional things (besides PIP packages)